FaithKiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 I just learnt that you have to write a readme now after hours of struggling Write a script that displays a confused smiley
 Who can tell I'm floatin
-Kind of getting it now
+Kind of getting it no
+I wanted to chill with the big boys